seangoogoo/simple-mega-menu/readme.md

 ### 5. Modify the plugin (optional)

-I you want to modify or improve functionnalities or design, run:
+I you want to modify or improve functionalities or design, run:

 `npm start`